 It's all about time management!
 Learning physics' concepts and procedures takes time ... lots of time.
 You must practice applying the concepts and principles multiple times and work diligently at clearing up any misconceptions.
 If you create a regular weekly schedule for studying physics and take the course one step at a time, you will be shocked with the results.
 If you wait to the last minute and try to cram for an exam, the results will be disastrous.
 I'm expecting that you will spend 7 hours a week on this course.
 To spread out the work evenly over the week, I recommend the following schedule:

-Day Activity Time Monday onday Read for Tuesday's lecture Tuesday Tuesday Attend class and work on assigned problems.
-Wednesday Wednesday Read for Thursday's lecture Thursday Thursday Attend class and work on assigned problems.
-Friday Finish up assigned problems and submit on D2L ∼1 hour Saturday Take a break!!!
+Day Activity Time

+Monday Monday Read for Tuesday's lecture

+Make sure to submit the problem set on D2L.

+Tuesday Attend class / Work on problem set ~ 2 hour

+Wednesday Read for Thursday's lecture. ~ 1 hour

+Thursday Thursday Attend class / Work on problem set

+Friday Finish up problem set \sim 1 hour

+Saturday Take a break!!!

 Sunday Take a break and do some cooking!